ddooley/ddooley.github.io/_pages/docs/time-stamped-datums.md

   nav: "docs"
 ---

-OBI's preferred datum, quality, and value specification approach can be enhanced with time data points in a few ways.
+Process models and data items can be enhanced with time information in a few ways.

 - Assays and other processes can be marked with start and/or stop times, and therefore any specified output would have those time points to mark its relevance [**using which relations????**].